Smoked pork ribs take amazingly well to the flavors of soy sauce, ginger, and five-spice powder.

-Smoked spare ribs with Chinese seasonings fit the bill.
-The flavor base comes from a dry rub of paprika mixed with five spice powder, including cinnamon, cloves, anise, fennel and Szechuan pepper (see our five spice powder recipe here or use store-bought).
-The ribs are smoked low and slow until moist and tender then glazed with sticky sweet soy and ginger BBQ sauce.
+Smoked soy ginger ribs with other Chinese seasonings fit the bill.
+The flavor base comes from a dry rub of paprika mixed with five spice powder, including cinnamon, cloves, anise, fennel, and Szechuan pepper (see our five spice powder recipe here or use store-bought).
+These Asian inspired ribs are smoked low and slow until moist and tender then glazed with sticky sweet soy and ginger BBQ sauce.
 When I set out these ribs, the kids devoured them as soon as they hit the serving platter!

 Note: this sauce has dozens of other uses so make an extra batch to slather on wings, burgers, pork chops, and more.
 For more traditional smoked BBQ ribs, be sure to check out our last meal ribs recipe!

 Makes:1 slab St. Louis cut spare ribs